codengine/SOTFEdit/README.md

 If you use one of the "Tools" this will trigger a reload of the savegames, which will discard any pending changes.
 I'd recommend to use the tools after you're done with editing.

-# Hints
+# Inventory

+- In order to add or remove items, just double click on the row
-There is no sanity check on the values entered at the player's inventory.
+- There is no sanity check on the values entered at the player's inventory.
 So something like "100" for backpack will most likely lead to undesired behaviors.

+# Armor

+Armor protects you from most hazards.
+However you are still going to drown and die from fall damage.

+# Weather

+There is one very important thing.
+If you only change the season, it will be reverted immediately when the game progresses.
+To fix that, you also have to adjust the played time at "Game State".
+It is calculated based on the length of the season.
+Here is an example:

+- Starting Season: Spring
+- Season Length: Long
+- Played Time: 31 Days

+The in-game season will be winter, because:

+- Day 0-9 = Spring
+- Day 10-19 = Summer
+- Day 20-29 = Autumn
+- Day 30-39 = Winter

+So if you want to change the weather to Summer, you need to adjust the playtime days to something between 10 and 19.

+Here is a list of number of days per season per season length setting:

+- Short: ???
+- Default (non-custom games): 5 days
+- Long: 10 days
+- Realistig: 90 days

 # Troubleshooting